Five Ways to Enjoy the Full La Crosse Region Experience

 Adventure by Bike or Foot

 With a Region as beautiful as this, it is easy to want to submerge yourself in nature.
 A perfect way to burn off some energy is with a quick stroll on one of the many great trails in the area.
 The Great River State Trail, La Crosse River Trail, and Three Rivers Trail are great options for easy walking or biking with beautiful scenery along each route.
 If you’re looking for something challenging, you can find more difficult terrain, climbs, features, and scenic lookouts at the Hixon Forest Trails and La Crosse Blufflands Trails.
+And if you’re looking to bring your furry friend along, be sure to check out pet-friendly locations throughout the La Crosse Region.

 If road cycling is more your style, you’re sure to enjoy numerous routes that highlight the area, which offers some of the best bicycling in the Midwest.
 The Region provides both easy, in-town rides and moderate or hard routes to get the blood flowing through some of the area’s biggest hills and bluffs!
 If you’re up to the task, ride the Apple Blossom Scenic Route for views well worth the bluff-side grind.